 5. Travel time and speed estimation

 GoodVision provides precise travel time information for each individual vehicle or pedestrian passing between various detection gates.
 Very valuable for exact speed estimation and analysis of the vehicle acceleration development inside of the junction.
+Since January 2020 GoodVision offers speed studies with exact speed estimation for every vehicle on straight movements.
+Contact us if you are interested in pilot.

 6. Time-gap (headway time)